Adrianchin/AWS_SSA-03/README.md

 - RDS Storage Auto Scaling - Automatically scales storage capacity in response to growing database workloads with zero downtime
 - Read replica and promoting to primary instance - Is not automatic, for auto failover you need a standby replica
 - Sharding - Distributing parts of your database across multiple instances.
 Helps with speed.
+- Enhanced Monitoring is a RDS available metric only

 #### Serverless Databases
 - You cannot change instances classes from Provisioned to Serverless